Manchahat/ManchahatsBookStore/ManchahatsBookStore/README.txt

 Did some changes in startup.cs file deleted the code which was given Given- (services.AddDefaultIdentity<IdentityUser>(options => options.SignIn.RequireConfirmedAccount = true)) Changed-  services.AddDefaultIdentity<IdentityUser>()

+11:15
+in controller file i added two break points and run the program and program started successfully

+11:16
+ManchahatBookstore page created
+moving ahead to download the bootstrap file from bootswatch.com